(G, \mu)-displays and Rapoport-Zink spaces: Rapoport-Zink spaces of Hodge type

 The sequence of the following four steps settles the case of Noetherian rings of finite Krull dimension, we argue by induction on $\dim(A)$:

 {\sl Step 5.} $A$ is an integrally closed complete local Noetherian ring.

-By Serre's condition $S_2$, there exists a regular sequence of length two, i.e. elements $f$ and $g$ such that $f$ is a neither a unit nor a zero-divisor of $A$ and $g$ is neither a unit nor a zero-divisor of $A/fA$.
-Notice that $A[1/g]$ is a Noetherian ring of dimension strictly less then $\dim A$, so by induction we can apply the eighth step to the inclusion $A[1/g]\subset B[1/g]$, and we obtain the desired display $\D^\Diamond$ over the ring $A[1/g]$.
+By Serre's condition $S_2$, there exists a regular sequence of length two, i.e. elements $f$ and $g$ such that $f$ is neither a unit nor a zero-divisor of $A$ and $g$ is neither a unit nor a zero-divisor of $A/fA$.
+Notice that $A[1/g]$ is a Noetherian ring of dimension strictly less than $\dim A$, so by induction we can apply Step 8 (for a ring of smaller dimension) to the inclusion $A[1/g]\subset B[1/g]$ and we obtain the desired display $\D^\Diamond$ over the ring $A[1/g]$.
 Thus we may replace $B$ by $A[1/g]$, and so do consider the inclusion $A\subset A[1/g]$, which satisfies the assumption of part (i) of Lemma \ref{deform01}.
 (Here, to make sure that the $(G,\mu)$-display over the residue field $A/\frakm$ is banal, we might need to base change by a finite \'etale local extension $A\to A'$ as in Step 2.)

 {\sl Step 6.} $A$ is a complete local Noetherian ring.

 Using Lemma \ref{deform05} we see that we can assume that $A$ is reduced.
 Then by an argument as in Step 4, we can reduce to the case $B=Q(A)$.
 Just as in the Step 4 we consider the normalization $A'$ of $A$ in $Q(A)$.
 Using the previous step we can replace $B$ by the ring $A'$.
 However, by \cite[Th\'eor\`eme (23.1.5)]{egaiv}, $A'$ is a finite extension of $A$, so that we can conclude by applying Step 2.